-Are you a registered social worker practising in Canada who is interested in practising, exclusively by electronic means, in Ontario?
+Are you a registered social worker practising in Canada who is interested in practising only by electronic means in Ontario?

-Social workers registered in good standing in another Canadian province or territory who wish to deliver social work services in Ontario, exclusively by electronic means, may apply for registration through the College’s NEW online application portal and pay a reduced fee.
+Social workers registered in good standing in another Canadian province or territory who want to deliver social work services in Ontario, exclusively by electronic means, may apply for registration through the College’s Online Portal and pay a reduced fee.

 What does it mean to practise electronically?